strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 </code-block>
 </code-group>

-When terminal asks `Choose your installation type`, press Enter to select the default `Quickstart (recommended)` option, and let the magic happen!
+During the installation, when terminal asks `Choose your installation type`: select the default `Quickstart (recommended)` option by pressing Enter.
+The installation will resume, just let the magic happen!

 ### Step 2: Register & have a look at your blog